 - We make the initial decision about support measures, but the panel hearing the case has the final say over whether support can be provided.
 We’ll be clear about this in our communications to people giving evidence.
 We’ll also be clear that we may have to share information about why they need support measures with other people involved in the case.

-- If a concern is raised about support measures, we can arrange for the panel hearing the case to make a decision or arrange for a Chair to give a directions at a preliminary meetings.
+- If a concern is raised about support measures, we can arrange for the panel hearing the case to make a decision or arrange for a Chair to give directions at a preliminary meeting.

 - We’ll communicate decisions about support measures in advance of the person giving their evidence.
 We’ll give people sufficient time to understand the decision and prepare to give their evidence in the way that’s been decided.2

 The following is a non-exhaustive list of the kind of support we can offer: